ODBC on Linux and UNIX platforms

 Also, the ODBC specification says if you call SQLGetData with a buffer that is too small, it will fill the buffer and you need to call SQLGetData again to get the remaining data.

-So what if you are using a driver that supposedly does UTF-8 and you pass SQLGetData a buffer of n bytes, but n+1 bytes were required and the last character in the buffer requires 2 bytes in UTF-8 encoding?
-Does the driver part fill the buffer leaving one whole UTF-8 character off or does it fill the buffer thus leaving you with 1/2 a character?
+So what if you're using a driver that supposedly does UTF-8 and you pass SQLGetData a buffer of n bytes, but n+1 bytes were required and the last character in the buffer requires 2 bytes in UTF-8 encoding?
+Does the driver part fill the buffer leaving one whole UTF-8 character off or does it fill the buffer thus leaving you with half a character?
 If it does not fill the buffer then it contradicts the ODBC specification and if it does you cannot use your data until you have retrieved all of it.

 Drivers supporting UTF-8 seem to handle this in different ways, but the only safe way for an application to deal with it is to ensure you pass a big enough buffer in the first place (in which case you might as well bind the column).